swagger-api/swagger-core/README.md

 Check out the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) for additional information about the Swagger project.

+## See the Wiki!
+The [github wiki](https://github.com/swagger-api/swagger-core/wiki) contains documentation, samples, contributions, etc. Start there.

 ## Support
 The following methods are available to obtain support for Swagger: